-This is probably the least common way to get into an event and is often for food traders that may have a good relationship and have been trading at the same festival for years.
+This is probably the least common way to get into an event and is often for food traders who may have a good relationship and have been trading at the same festival for years.

 As the name suggests instead of paying for the pitch upfront the food stall or truck feeds the staff who are working for the festival such as the backstage crew or ushers.

-Food stall costs for Glastonbury festival: Survey results
+Food stall costs for Glastonbury Festival: Survey results

 Getting to an exact figure for how much it costs for a food stall at a festival is difficult because as discussed depends on a wide number of factors.

-So, to get a better idea I decided to do my own bit of research into food stall costs at Glastonbury festival.
+So, to get a better idea I decided to do my own bit of research into food stall costs at the Glastonbury festival.

 I surveyed members of a street food and food truck Facebook group I am a member of and asked how much they paid for a food stall at Glastonbury.

-The surveys results are as followed.
+The survey results are as follows.